da4nk/project1/README.md

-# A wikipedia clone. it could be used for notetaking and to store notes on
+# A wikipedia clone that uses markdown files to present information
+-- this app is made using django python framework[https://www.djangoproject.com/]